-Netflix, Nike & Top Boy – The Collaboration You Didn’t Know About
+Netflix, Nike & Top Boy – The Collaboration of 2023

 In a remarkable collaboration, Netflix, designer LORENZ.OG, and Nike have unveiled a special edition Air Max 95, dubbed ‘Summerhouse OG,’ in honour of ‘Top Boy’s final season.
 This exclusive sneaker is one of a trilogy, which also features customised designs for Premier League stars Erling Haaland and Marcus Rashford.